AnalyticsForPleasure/AnalyticsForPleasure.github.io/_posts/2024-01-02-post_salary_cross_country_part_3.md

 After examining two contrasting scenarios, let's now explore the dynamics of the next job role - **"Project Engineer"**.
 In the chart below, we observe a significant concentration in both the upper-left and lower-right corners.
-This suggests a strong correlation between the two variables, implying that as workers age, their salaries tend to increase.
+This suggests a **strong correlation between the two variables**, implying that as workers age, their salaries tend to increase.

 ![image-left]({{ 'assets/img/for_posts/salary/question_6/scatter_avg_chart_Project_Engineer.jpg' | absolute_url }}){: .align-left}